XCOR Lynx: Mark I build

-The flight article Lynx Mark I was claimed as being fabricated and assembled in Mojave beginning in mid 2013.
+The flight article Lynx Mark I was claimed as having been fabricated and assembled in Mojave beginning in mid-2013.
 The cockpit of the Lynx (made of carbon fiber and designed by AdamWorks, Colorado) was reported as being one of the items that held up the assembly.

 At the start of October 2014, the cockpit was attached to the fuselage.
 The rear carry-through spar was attached to the fuselage shortly after Thanksgiving 2014.
 At the beginning of May 2015, the strakes were attached to the airframe.
 The last major component, the wings, were expected to be delivered in late 2015.
 In January 2016, XCOR's CEO Jay Gibson said "…we anticipate the wings to be there in the very near future…" and the CTO Michael Valant said they were finding that calibrating the flaps was a challenge.
 In February 2016, the first prototype was described as a "wingless shell."

 In XCOR's November 2016 news report, they stated that "Even though the program made great forward progress integrating the vehicle structural elements during 2015 and early 2016 the progress on the control surface elements lagged in design.
-In an effort to prevent potential rework resulting from implementing designs not yet mature the Lynx fabrication was paused, so our engineering team has gone back to the design board."
+To prevent potential rework resulting from implementing designs not yet mature the Lynx fabrication was paused, so our engineering team has gone back to the design board."